Daşbulaq, Kalbajar

 Daşbulaq (Dashbulag) is a ghost village in the Kalbajar District of Azerbaijan.

 Etymology

 Originally known as Kilsali (Kilsəli, literally, "with church") due to the proximity of ancient churches, the village was renamed Daşbulaq (literally, stone spring) commemorating two ancient stone baths which remain the village's most notable feature.
 In 1956, the village was given the suitably communist name Oktyabrkend in honour of the October Revolution but in 1992 - following Azerbaijan's independence, the former name of the village, Dashbulag, was restored.

 History

 In 1993, the village along with the Kalbajar District was occupied by Armenian forces and incorporated into the self-proclaimed Republic of Artsakh as part of its Shahumyan Province.
-The village was returned to Azerbaijan as part of the 2020 Nagorno-Karabakh ceasefire agreement which ended the 2020 Nagorno-Karabakh war.
+The village was returned to Azerbaijan on 25 November 2020 as part of the 2020 Nagorno-Karabakh ceasefire agreement which ended the 2020 Nagorno-Karabakh war.
 Subsequently, Azerbaijani Ministry of Defence published a video of the village in January 2021, showing the ruined state of the village, following its occupation.